 The Anti-Aging Plus Patch has everything you need to keep oxidative stress under control: especially resveratrol.
 This chemical has been shown to help lower blood pressure, balance cholesterol levels, and even increase lifespan – amazing!

 If you’re looking for the best vitamins for wrinkles on your face, the patch also contains vitamins, C and D – essential for skin health and the production of collagen.
 Speaking of which, if you want to maintain plump, more youthful skin, give the Collagen Plus patch a try.
 It combines collagen with skin hydrating hyaluronic acid, and can help to promote a dewy, glowing complexion and prevent the formation of new wrinkles.

 One of the absolute best supplements for ageing well is the NAD Total Recovery patch.
-Known as ‘the fountain of youth’, Nicotinamide Adenine Dinucleotide plays a significant role in generating energy in the body.
+Known as ‘the fountain of youth’, Nicotinamide Adenine Dinucleotide plays a significant role in generating energy in the body, no matter the age.
 Slap on a patch and you could benefit from increased energy metabolism, DNA repair, and sirtuin activity.
 Sirtuins are genes associated with longevity.
 Giving them a boost could mean an increased lifespan.
 As well as the improved concentration, focus, mental clarity, and better mood that NAD also promotes.

 4. Stay active:

 The years rolling by can make you more vulnerable to osteoporosis, as well as sarcopenia, a similar disease that affects your muscles.
 Want to put the brakes on?
 Adding just three 20 – 30 minute sessions of strength training sessions to your weekly routine can help maintain muscles and bone strength.
 Strength training newbie?
 There’s no need to join the gym (unless you want to!) the NHS has an easy-peasy strength and flex plan to get you started here.